fyii200/3DeyeShapeRefractiveError/README.md

 ## Step 3.
 Ellipsoid fitted to each segmented posterior eye volume
 <pre>
-MRIeyeShape.m         : MATLAB script for fitting ellipsoid and deriving eye shape parameters. matlabHelperFunctions : Folder containing helper functions for 'MRIeyeShape.m'
+MRIeyeShape.m         : MATLAB script for fitting ellipsoid and deriving eye shape parameters. matlabHelperFunctions : Folder containing helper functions for 'MRIeyeShape.m'.

+Note that helper functions including 'createCirclesMask.m' (mathworks.com/matlabcentral/fileexchange/47905-createcirclesmask-m) & 'imEquivalentEllipsoid.m' (uk.mathworks.com/matlabcentral/fileexchange/34104-image-ellipsoid-3d) were not written by myself and are not included in this repository.
+However, they can be accessed through the links provided.
 </pre>

 &nbsp;&nbsp;&nbsp; *PS: ellipsoids in green; segmentation overlays in pink/red*